senanu/b40/docs/labs/R/intro_to_rstudio.md

      {% include figure.html url="/b40/assets/labs/01_HTMLAppears.png" width="80%" caption="Figure 13.
 Knitted documents appear in lower right quadrant under 'Files' tab" %}

 # If (when) you run into trouble
 During the course of this semester, you **will** run into trouble and get stuck at some point. **I can help!!!** When this happens email me your **entire** .Rmd file either as an attachment or cut and paste it into your email.
+If you cut and paste, **you must use "source" mode** so that you also cut and paste all the formatting marks.
+If you don't, you will simply be sending me a file that I cannot run, and I won't be able to help you.

 # What to turn in
 For this exercise, you only need to make a single change to the Rmd document.
 Usually, you will make changes in order to use your own data and analysis.